selenide/selenide.github.io/_posts/2014-12-09-you-find-wrong-bugs.md

 I just smiled.

-Only a few days later I catched up why he was basically wrong.
+Only a few days later I caught up why he was basically wrong.

 No, I am not going to say that we find good bugs.